-Divorce in the State of California is based on no-fault grounds, meaning
+Divorce in the State of California is based on no-fault grounds, meaning that

-the ability to obtain a divorce typically involves irreconcilable differences
+domestic violence, the ability to obtain a divorce typically involves irreconcilable differences

 between spouses.
 With that being said, this does not mean that violent